 The Proletariat

-Vocalist Richard Brown, guitarist Frank Michaels, and Bevilacqua were all friends from their days at Apponequet High School in Lakeville.
-Drummer Tom McKnight was brought into the fold through a cousin of Bevilacqua’s.
+Vocalist Richard Brown, guitarist Frank Michaels and Bevilacqua were all friends from their days at Apponequet High School in Lakeville, Massachusetts, and drummer Tom McKnight was brought into the fold through a cousin of Bevilacqua’s.
 The band began practicing in the fall of 1980 before landing its first gig the following summer at the Lafayette Club in Taunton.
-Their obscene cover of the Sex Pistols’ “Anarchy in the U.K.” allegedly motivated the owner of the Lafayette to subsequently ban all live music.
-A concert at Roger Williams Park in Providence was equally notorious: the crowd began hurling expletives at the Proletariat after just three songs.
+Their obscene cover of the Sex Pistols’ “Anarchy in the U.K.” reportedly led to the owner of the Lafayette banning all live music.
+A concert at Roger Williams Park in Providence was equally notorious; the crowd began hurling expletives at The Proletariat after just three songs.

-Second album Indifference—the title was inspired by David Henry’s photography of Boston’s homeless—came in 1985.
+The group’s second album, Indifference – a title inspired by David Henry’s photography of Boston’s homeless – came in 1985.
 The sense of urgency was heightened, the threat of violence more pointed.
-On songs like “The Guns Are Winning” and “Homeland” the band tackled sociopolitical issues that are still relevant today.
-“We write about things that make us angry,” Michaels once explained.
+On songs like “The Guns Are Winning” and “Homeland,” the band tackled sociopolitical issues that remain relevant today.
+“We write about things that make us angry,” Michaels once said.

 (by Ryan Foley)